03 Jun Major change Oracle 19c: No RAC for Standard Edition anymore!

 What about Disaster Recovery (DR)?

-RAC is high availability (HA) option.
+RAC is a high availability (HA) option.
 When Disaster Recovery (DR) is needed, Enterprise Edition (EE) customers can configure an Oracle Dataguard setup, keeping their primary databases in sync with a standby/failover database located somewhere else (on other hardware, optionally also within another datacenter).
 Whenever something happens with the primary database, a failover to the standby database can be initiated.

 However, within SE2 you can also perfectly configure a standby/failover database.
-In this case the Dbvisit Standby solution can be used, providing a cost-effective alternative for Oracle Dataguard.
+In this case, the Dbvisit Standby solution can be used, providing a cost-effective alternative for Oracle Dataguard.
 As a Dbvisit partner (https://dbvisit.com/partner/monin), Monin can provide the right offer for usage and implementation of Dbvisit Standby.

 Some interesting links: